Henri Polak: Career

 "In Jewish families there were of course no saints, but you might say we had a kind of household saint, ...and he was Henri Polak....
 Something happened to those people, the wretched of the earth who still sang the International with enthusiasm.
 I must have heard that from childhood.
 Those people awoke, those people started to read."

 Polak was also instrumental in the establishment of the Dutch Confederation of Trade Unions (NVV), of which he was the first president (1905–1908).

 As co-founder of the Social Democratic Workers' Party, Polak also held several functions in this party.
 He was a councilor in the municipality of Amsterdam and then in Laren, spent several months in the House of Representatives and then many years in the Senate.

+From around 1903 he and Pieter Jelles Troelstra edited the Sociale Bibliotheek book series.

 In June 1932 Polak was recognized with an honorary doctorate degree from the University of Amsterdam for his services to the Dutch labor movement and for his cultural work on behalf of the country's working class.